From thrilling theme park rides to beach relaxation, there are plenty of things to do in Sentosa!

 For an exhilarating activity to top off your day in the sun, head to Siloso Beach for this famous bungy jump, where you’ll fly off the edge, 47m above ground.
 Can’t get enough of the adrenaline addiction?
 Strap in at the giant swing with the beach below you, tackle the vertical skywalk without letting your knees go wobbly and make your way across the skybridge (no fear of heights here!).

-Sky Park by AJ Hackett, Siloso Beach, Singapore 099011
+Skypark Sentosa by AJ Hackett, 30 Siloso Beach Walk, Singapore 099011

 Pop by the city’s first floating aqua park for major thrills and spills.
 This fun, floating obstacle course is a great way to spend an afternoon with the fam climbing, sliding and bouncing across the colourful inflatable playground.
 Just be prepared to get wet!